TSGut/SparseVolterraExamples.jl/README.md

 # SparseVolterraExamples.jl
-This Julia package containts examples which implement the method described in https://arxiv.org/abs/2005.06081 for solving nonlinear and integro-differential Volterra equations.
+This Julia package contains examples which implement the method described in https://arxiv.org/abs/2005.06081 for solving nonlinear and integro-differential Volterra equations.
 It additionally also contains some linear examples.

 In its current state, this package serves two purposes:
 - Complimentary role to the paper, providing code samples to those curious about the actual implementation.